AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/download-send.md

 ## Download items as CSV {#download-items}

 If you want to analyze more than the visible 400 rows of data in a table, right-click the table header or any row and select **Download items as CSV (Dimension name)**.
-This option will export up to 50,000 dimension items for the selected dimension (based on the table sort), with filters and segments applied.
+This option will export up to 50,000 dimension items (based on the table sort) for the selected dimension, with filters and segments applied.
 If you chose this option from the top of the table, the first dimension in the table will be exported.
 While no limits are enforced in the freeform table, it is recommended that the Download items option be used in tables with less than 20 columns to ensure optimal performance.

 >[!TIP]
 >